bbmokhtari/django-translations/docs/reference/context.rst

          Translations updated!

-      To update the translations of the defined purview for a list of instances:
+      To update the translations of the :class:`Context`\ 's :term:`purview` (a list of instances and some relations of it):

       .. testcode:: update